kevinwlau/ci.maven/docs/installation-configuration.md

 ### Using an existing installation

-Use the `installDirectory` parameter to specify the directory of an existing Liberty server installation.
+Use the `installDirectory` parameter to specify the path of an existing Liberty server installation, including `wlp` in the path.
 For example:

 ```xml
 <plugin>